Scott Simpson (politician): Early life and career

-Political career

 Member of Parliament

-Simpson has been MP for Coromandel since 2011, and served as Minister of Statistics, Associate Minister of Immigration and Associate Minister for the Environment at the close of the Fifth National Government.
+Simpson has been MP for Coromandel since 2011.
 Prior to his election to Parliament, Simpson held senior positions in the National Party.
 He was National Party Northern Regional Chair and a member of the National Party's Board of Directors in the 2010s.
 He stood for the National Party presidency in 2009 but lost to Peter Goodfellow.
 He previously stood for selection as the National Party candidate for Tamaki in 2004, but lost to Allan Peachey.

 Simpson was selected as the National Party's Coromandel candidate in April 2011.
 He was elected at the 2011 general election with a majority of 12,740.
 From 2013 to 2014, Simpson was chair of the Justice and Electoral select committee.

 During the 2014 New Zealand general election, Simpson was re-elected in Coromandel by a margin of 15,801, defeating the Green Party's candidate Catherine Delahunty.
-Simpson chaired the Local Government and Electoral select committee until his appointment in May 2017 as Minister of Statistics, Associate Minister of Immigration and Associate Minister for the Environment.
+Simpson chaired the Local Government and Environment select committee until his appointment in May 2017 as Minister of Statistics, Associate Minister of Immigration and Associate Minister for the Environment.

-During the 2017 New Zealand general election, Simpson was re-elected in Coromandel by a margin of 14,326 votes over Labour's Nathaniel James Blomfield.
-The National Party was not in Government and Simpson served as his party's spokesperson for the environment, workplace relations and safety, and climate change.
+During the 2017 New Zealand general election, Simpson was re-elected in Coromandel by a margin of 14,326 votes over Labour's Nathaniel Blomfield.
+The National Party was not in government and Simpson served as his party's spokesperson for the environment, workplace relations and safety, and climate change.

-During the 2020 New Zealand general election, Simpson retained Coromandel for a fourth term by a final margin of 3,505 votes over Labour's Nathaniel James Blomfield.
+During the 2020 New Zealand general election, Simpson retained Coromandel for a fourth term by a final margin of 3,505 votes over Labour's Nathaniel Blomfield.

+During the 2023 New Zealand general election, Simpson retained Coromandel for a fifth term by a margin of 17,349 votes over Labour's Beryl Riley.

+When National formed a government with NZ First and ACT following the 2023 election, Simpson was not appointed to a ministerial position despite having been a minister in the previous National government.
+Instead, he was made Senior Whip of the National Party and became Chief Government Whip in the 54th New Zealand Parliament when it opened on 5 December 2023.
+He was chair of the Environment committee from 23 May 2024 until 29 January 2025, replacing David MacLeod, who was removed from that role after failing to declare political donations.
+On 24 February 2025, Simpson was appointed as Minister for ACC and Minister of Commerce and Consumer Affairs, outside Cabinet, after Andrew Bayly resigned.
+He was succeeded as Senior Whip by Stuart Smith.